- Chief Executive Officer

 - Independent Director

 Marc Cluzel M.D., Ph.D. got his degrees from the University of Montpellier, in France.
 He started as Assistant Professor at Montpellier Hospital then continued to become visiting Assistant Professor for 3 years at Johns Hopkins University before moving to Guy’s Hospital London as Research Associate in 1990.
 In 1991 he joined Sanofi as a clinical pharmacologist where he moved up to become Head of Sanofi R&D in January 2007.
 From 1996 to 2006 Marc chaired the development operational committee.
 He actively participated in the life management of Plavix, Aprovel and Taxotere and registration of Fasturtec, Eloxatin, Arixtra, Uro-Xatral, Ambien CR, Multaq and Jevtana, in the US.
 He initiated the research collaboration with Regeneron.
 In January 2011 he founded C&F consulting.
 He is the Chairman of Morphosys AG, being a board member of since May 2012.
 He is a board member at Griffon Pharmaceuticals Inc..
 Marc advises Moleac on various issues, including R & D and Clinical Research.

 - Non-Executive Director

-Gérard is a graduate of HEC Paris and attended the business management programme of Stanford University (USA).
-He is a currently Director of Merieux Development.
+Gérard is a graduate of HEC Paris and attended the business management program of Stanford University (USA).
+He is a currently Member of the Strategic Board of Mérieux Equity Partners and a Board Member of several companies in the health care sector.

 Prior to this, he founded and became CEO of Citicorp Venture Capital in Paris in 1984 and subsequently founded Schroder Ventures Paris (1989-1997).
 He has been responsible for four Venture and Buyout Funds.
 Gérard relocated to London in 1998 as a Director of Permira (formerly Schroder Ventures Europe).
 He founded the Sitka Health Fund VCT plc in 2000 which he sold to NFM in November 2005.
 He joined Mérieux Développement in 2009 as a member of the investment committee and regional Partner based in London.
 He has been nominated Conseiller du Commerce Extérieur in March 2007.